fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 <div class="content">

-We are approaching the end of the course.
+We are approaching the end of this part.
 Let's finish by having a look at a few more details of GraphQL.

 ### Fragments

 It is pretty common in GraphQL that multiple queries return similar results.
 For example, the query for the details of a person